Predicting Routine Object Usage for Proactive Robot Assistance: HOMER+

 \subsection{Characteristics of HOMER+}

 The final dataset HOMER+ contains sequences of activity labels and object locations information throughout the day for several weeks, for each of the three simulated households.
 The activity labels come from the set of 24 activities, with no distinction made based on the variation being performed.
 This makes the dataset more challenging but maintains a realistic assumption that such nuances are difficult to observe through activity recognition.
-The activities are sampled from a temporal distribution, resulting in a dataset with natural stocasticity, e.g. in one household, the user has dinner anywhere between 6pm and 8:30pm, showers before or after, and randomly chooses to do one or more of watching TV, working or reading in any order before going to sleep.
+The activities are sampled from a temporal distribution, resulting in a dataset with natural temporal stochasticity, e.g. in one household, the user has dinner anywhere between 4pm to 7pm, washes dishes right after or hours later, and socializes, plays and listens to music and watches TV in a random order before and after dinner, as shown in Figure~\ref{fig:temporal_variation}.
 Within each activity the object usage may vary, as shown in Figure~\ref{fig:obj_movement} for a single activity of \textit{having breakfast}.
 The temporal variations in activities, cause any given activity to be followed by one of 10 different activities on average.
 Taking into account the variations we introduce, this amounts to about 20 different activity variations following any activity.
 This makes the predictive task significantly more challenging, relative to not having such variations.
 In addition to the multitude of possibilities of semantic activity sequences, predictions on an object level require an understanding of the expansive space of object locations.
 Each household consists of 93 entities, which all serve as potential locations for the 59 dynamic objects.
 Thus, there are about $10^{115}$ ($93^{59}$) different potential scene graphs representing object-location combinations, making the full modeling space of probability of a scene graph conditioned on an observed scene graph blow up to $10^{230}$.